agiliq/agiliq-jekyll/_posts/2018-07-25-frappe-web-pages.md

 This post assumes that you have bench initialized and you are able to add a site to it.

-Any erpnext installation has two user environments.
+Any frappe installation has two user environments.
 They are:

 * Desk View
 * Web View